-Although they aren’t as big or (mostly only available upto queen size) expensive as a comparatively sized conventional type such as latex or spring, they still certainly have high owner satisfaction, and unlike the former two an air bed can be used in many scenarios.
-Some of the uses could be as a permanent fixed bed, a temporary guest bed, or taken on backpacking and camping trips.
-Whichever your requirement it’s important to understand their pros and cons.
+Although they aren’t as big or (mostly only available up to queen size) expensive as a comparatively sized conventional type such as latex or spring, they still certainly have high owner satisfaction, and unlike the former two an air bed can be used in many scenarios.
+Some of the uses could be as a permanently fixed bed, a temporary guest bed, or taken on backpacking and camping trips.
+Whichever your requirement it’s great to understand their pros and cons.
 Here we discuss them in further detail below:

-Sharing a Bed – Still on the subject of adjustable firmness, almost every full size and above have two separate inner chambers, which means you can have one side firmer or softer than the other depending on your or you partners preference.
-No more disputes as to whether it’s too firm or soft, simply set however you like best.
+Sharing a Bed – Still on the subject of adjustable firmness, almost every full size and above have two separate inner chambers, which means you can have one side firmer or softer than the other depending on you or your partner’s preference.
+No more disputes as to whether it’s too firm or soft simply set however you like best.

-Odor-Free – Because of the PVC material used to manufacture them, there is no nasty off-gassing odors like you may find when a memory foam mattress is new.
+Odor-Free – Because of the PVC material used to manufacture them, there are no nasty off-gassing odors like you may find when a memory foam mattress is new.

-No Sagging – Sagging is when the surface tends to give way slowly after years of usage, thus creating a crater like effect where the person sleeps.
-When sagging occurs it usually means time to start think about a replacement.
-A conventional full size memory foam mattress or some innerspring versions will definitely sag after years of usage, but with an air bed this isn’t the case as you simply inflate with more air, which eliminates the sag.
+No Sagging – Sagging is when the surface tends to give way slowly after years of usage, thus creating a crater-like effect where the person sleeps.
+When sagging occurs, it usually means time to start thinking about a replacement.
+A conventional full-size memory foam mattress or some innerspring versions will sag after years of usage, but with an air bed, this isn’t the case as you simply inflate with more air, which eliminates the sag.

-Increased Durability – The hard wearing PVC and ability to counter sagging issues increases the life span tremendously over innerspring, latex or foam.
+Increased Durability – The hard wearing PVC and ability to counter sagging issues increases the lifespan tremendously over innerspring, latex or foam.
 The average conventional type such as latex or spring will last between 7-10 years depending on quality, whereas an air bed can easily last 15 years.
-More often, if it’s an air mattress with built in pump that you have, the pump will fail before the bed will, but these can easily be replaced at a low cost.
+More often, if it’s an air mattress with a built-in pump that you have, the pump will fail before the bed will, but these can be replaced easily at a low cost.

 Rapid Inflation – Depending on the quality of the pump, an air bed can be inflated to full size within minutes, for example, a raised twin size can be inflated fully in approximately 5 minutes.
-A non raised slightly smaller camping mattress can be inflated in approximately 3 minutes.
+A non-raised slightly smaller camping mattress can be inflated in about 3 minutes.

 Low Price – Well known brands such as Coleman and Intex have managed to bring their prices right down.
 For example, a twin air mattress can be purchased for as little as $30 online, whereas a twin memory foam mattress can easily cost $300 for a decent quality one.

-Replacing Pumps – Because of the mechanical nature and reliance upon the built in pump, if it becomes faulty you’ll need it repaired either by way of cost or warranty.
-If your inflatable mattress requires an external pump instead, simply buy a new one from Amazon which should cost no more that $15.
+Replacing Pumps – Because of the mechanical nature and reliance upon the built-in pump, if it becomes faulty, you’ll need it repaired either by way of cost or warranty.
+If your inflatable mattress requires an external pump instead, simply buy a new one from Amazon which should cost no more than $15.

 Shorter Warranty – Warranties are generally shorter than that of latex and innerspring, so if the PVC bed structure or pump develops a fault you may need to pay towards it.
-However, nowadays the cost of a new one will usually be the same as a repair, so you’re better off looking at a new replacement rather than paying towards a repair.
+However, nowadays the cost of a new one will usually be the same as a repair, so you’re better off looking for a new replacement rather than paying towards a fix.